⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 85%

-Direct sales generated from the small portion of restaurants owned and operated by Yum!
+Direct sales from a limited number of restaurants managed by Yum!
 Brands.

 🎯 WHY THIS MATTERS